uwhackweek/jupyterbook-template/book/projects/index.md

 :align: center
 ```

-We encourage you to be creative in how you use design your project work!
+We encourage you to be creative in how you design your project work!
 Here are some ways people have used project time in the past:

 * *focus on learning*: dive deeper into tutorial content and gain more hands on experience with new tools
 * *focus on community building*: hackweeks bring people together for the first time and projects are used to build social fabric and foster open science